ansible/ansible/docs/docsite/rst/reference_appendices/galaxy.rst

      The source of the role.
 Use the format *username.role_name*, if downloading from Galaxy; otherwise, provide a URL pointing to a repository within a git based SCM.
 See the examples below.
 This is a required attribute. scm
      Specify the SCM.
-As of this writing only *git* or *hg* are supported.
+As of this writing only *git* or *hg* are allowed.
 See the examples below.
 Defaults to *git*.
    version:
      The version of the role to download.
 Provide a release tag value, commit hash, or branch name.
 Defaults to the branch set as a default in the repository, otherwise defaults to the *master*.
    name: